libratom/libratom/README.md

 (venv) user@host:~$ ratom entities -h
 ```

-To run the extractor with default settings over a PST or mbox file, or a directory containing one or more PST and/or mbox files, type the following:
+To run the extractor with default settings over a PST or mbox file, or a directory containing one or more PST and mbox files, type the following:

 ```shell
 (venv) user@host:~$ ratom entities -p /path/to/PST-or-mbox-file-or-directory